zjnolen/PopGLen/config/README.md

   analyses

 - `analyses:`
+  - `mapping:`
+    - `historical_only_collapsed:` Historical samples are expected to have fragmented DNA.
+Overlapping (i.e. short) read pairs are collapsed in this workflow, and while both overlapping and non-overlapping read pairs are mapped for modern samples, setting this option to `true` will only map the collapsed, overlapping read pairs for historical samples.
+This can help avoid mapping contaminants, as longer fragments are likely from more recent, non-endogenous DNA.
+However, in the event you want to map both, you can set this to `false`. (`true`/`false`)
   - `genmap:` Filter out sites with low mappability estimated by Genmap (`true`/`false`)
   - `repeatmasker:` (NOTE: Only one of the three options should be filled/true)